-43Our baseline results are insensitive to the inclusion of SEAs at far distances from Tuskegee, but some falsification tests are more sensitive to the same.
-We exclude the SEAs containing Los Angeles and San Francisco from the analytic sample when we use distance as a proxy for treatment intensity.
-These two cities hold most of the black population in the West region, and in both cases individuals are exposed to relatively large newspaper markets, contaminating our distance-based proxy for treatment intensity.
+&lt;sup>45We exclude the SEAs containing Los Angeles and San Francisco from the analytic sample when we use distance as a proxy for treatment intensity.
+These two cities hold most of the black population in the West region, and our distance-based proxy for treatment intensity does not appear to work well for them.
+We do, however, include these two cities when using the migration instrument.